joshbruce/content-joshbruce.com/content/web-development/2021-site-in-depth/content.md

 The hash signs (#) are links directly to that header.
 If you click it and share that URL, the person you're sending it too will come straight to that headline, if it's available.

+I also have a ticket to add the tags necessary to support the social cards as well, just not a hight priority at the moment.
+(You know, you share a link on social media and there's a fancy card presented.)

 ## Content is still king

 I appreciate the design department at Apple.
 (I also appreciate other departments, but we'll stick with marketing and design.)
 When you go to their website, there is no question what they want you to do and look at: the products.